 OG tags let you control how the information about your page is represented when shared via social channels.
 This possibility may help you enhance the performance of your links on social media, thus driving more click-throughs and increasing conversions.

-Before you decide to implement OG tags to your HTML, consider some optimizing.
-There are quite a few Open Graph tags, I will give a few tips on the most important and popular ones.
+There are quite a few Open Graph tags, I will give a few tips on the most important ones.

 Keep in mind that it should be between 60-90 characters, otherwise, it may be truncated.

-With the help of this tag, you can describe what kind of object you are ready to share: a website, post, video, company, etc. You can check the complete list here.
+Use this tag to describe what kind of object you are sharing: a website, post, video, company, etc. You can check the complete list here.

 This tag is considered important when your page has the Like button.
-It may help to determine whether your content will appear in the Facebook user's interest section in case she or he "Likes" it.
+It may help to determine whether your content will appear in the Facebook users’ interest section in case they "Like" it.

 In most cases, the type is "website", because you mostly share links to websites.
 If so, you do not need to specify the type in the code, it will be read as such by default.